landont168/stockle/README.md

 ## Development 🏗️

-- Built a robust backend with Node.js, Express.js, and MongoDB, with endpoints for stock data and user administration
+- Built a robust backend with `Node.js`, `Express.js`, and `MongoDB`, with endpoints for stock data and user administration
-- Wrote a Python script to process CSV files of NASDAQ and NYSE tickers, filtering out indices, ETFs, small-cap stocks, and cross-listed stocks; fetches historical data using yfinance and stores it in MongoDB with pymongo
+- Wrote a `Python` script to process CSV files of NASDAQ and NYSE tickers, filtering out indices, ETFs, small-cap stocks, and cross-listed stocks; fetches historical data using `yfinance` and stores it in `MongoDB` with `pymongo`
-- Implemented a secure token-based user authentication with JWT and bcrypt, with login, signup, and guest play options
+- Implemented a secure token-based user authentication with `JWT` and `bcrypt`, with login, signup, and guest play options
-- Developed a responsive and modular single page app with React and MUI, featuring interative stock and bar charts with Chart.js
+- Developed a responsive and modular single page app with `React` and `MUI`, featuring interative stock and bar charts with `Chart.js`
-- Refactored React state components to adopt a Flux architecture with Redux, along with custom hooks for game logic and state management
+- Refactored `React` state components to adopt a Flux architecture with `Redux`, along with custom hooks for game logic and state management
-- Utilized Docker and Docker Compose for streamlined development and deployment
+- Utilized `Docker` and `Docker Compose` for streamlined development and deployment
-- Deployed React app with Vercel and pushed a Node-based Docker image to AWS ECR to pull and deploy on AWS ECS/EC2
+- Deployed `React` app with `Vercel` and pushed a `Node`-based `Docker` image to `AWS ECR` to pull and deploy on `AWS ECS`, which uses a single `AWS EC2` instance and load balancer

 ## Installation 🖥️